-You use non-HID lighting when you have very limited space, lacking in heat removal control, and with SCROG, Sea of Green, chambers, autoflowering marijuana.
+You might choose non-HID lighting , especially a large-size, high-output T-5, when you have very limited space, lacking heat removal and/or air conditinoing, and with SCROG, Sea of Green, chambers, autoflowering marijuana.

 These guidelines are approximate.
 Hold your hand under the light where your leaves are.
 If your hand feels like it’s too hot, your leaves are too hot, so move the light higher.